 5. How much time do you need To Prepare?

 I personally do not think you need longer than 2 months to prepare for the exam.
 Typically students take between 2 weeks to a month to prepare for the UKCAT.
 Attempt the official UKCAT practice tests first then set a date depending on how easy you find it.
-I have written a step-by-step study guide to help with preparation, it contains the exact strategy I used to prepare for the UKCAT and How I achieve a score in the 90th percentile.
-The 2016 edition was bought by 1-in-8 applicants with 100% agreeing it helped improve their score and 78% achieving their UKCAT score, click to Learn More.
+I have written a step-by-step UKCAT study guide to help with preparing effectively for the exam, it contains the exact strategy I used to achieve a UKCAT score in the 90th percentile.
+The 2017 edition was bought by 1-in-7 applicants with 100% agreeing it helped improve their score and 79% achieving their UKCAT score.

 6. What’s the best time of day for your test appointment?

 The options to take the UKCAT range from early morning – as early as 8am — to late in the afternoon — as late as 3 or 4pm, depending on the test centre.
 I strongly advise you consider past experiences taking tests, when are you the sharpest?
 A study recently published concluded that students are at the height of their cognitive abilities in the morning and perform better at exams.
 Remember, the UKCAT will be a very intense 2 hours of staring at a monitor, while working incredibly quickly through a wide range of question types and completing over 200 questions, without a break, so you want to be at your best.

 In conclusion, there are many factors that could impact your test performance, and you should take a few moments to consider them before booking your UKCAT.
 For a step-to-step guide on preparing for the exam check out the 2018 edition of my UKCAT study guide.
 It includes the tips, techniques and strategies I used to achieve a score in the 90th Percentile.
 It was bought by 1-in-7 applicants last year with 100% positive feedback!
 Also get exclusive tips when you subscribe to my Free 90-day Newsletter includes exclusive tips for smashing the UKCAT and getting into medical or dental school.
 No spam just great content.